 - if an accused breaks another crime while violating a restraining order,

 - he can be guilty under both PC 273.6 and the statute governing the other crime.6

 Example: Maurice has a history of abusing his ex-girlfriend, Nia.
-She gets a court order that prohibits him from coming into contact with her.
+She gets a court order that orders him to have “no contact” with her.
 Maurice’s lawyer shows him a copy of the restraining order after the judge drafts it.
 Days later, Maurice sees Nia at a neighborhood restaurant.
 He had no clue she would be there.

 Here, Maurice is not guilty of violating the protective order.
 A judge did lawfully issue it and Maurice knew about it (since his lawyer showed him a copy), But he did not violate the order on purpose.
 He accidently saw Nia in the restaurant and did not act with any willfulness.